sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 6**: Here, we are offsetting the location `LDA` is loading by the current value stored in the x register.</sub>

-Speaking of offsets, we have a bit of a problem here. `INX` is incrementing the value stored in the x register every time it is called within the loop.
-This would be great if every sprite's horizontal location byte were located right next to each other, but as we can see in figure 15, this is not the case.
-Each sprite's first byte contains the horizontal location, but it is then followed by the 3 more bytes of information before we reach the next sprite's horizontal location byte.
+Speaking of offsets, we have a bit of a problem here. `INX` is incrementing the value stored in the x register by 1.
+Now, this would be great if every tile's horizontal location byte were located right next to each other, but as we can see in figure 15, this is not the case.
+A tile's fourth byte contains the horizontal location, but it is then followed by the 3 more bytes of information before we reach the next tile's horizontal location byte.

 Meaning: we have to increment not by 1, but by 4.
 The problem here is that the only register in the 6502 microprocessor that is able to perform arithmetic and / or be offset by a value is the accumulator, so we can't simply just add 4 to the x register.

 It was when I first faced this limitation that I really started to feel the limitations of the 6502 assembly language, but it need not be a bad thing.
 Working with limitations is how we get creative, and in this case, the solution is not too far out.

 Instead of adding 4 to the x register in one go, let's add 1 to it four times.
 In other words, we need another loop inside of our main loop: